ncoghlan/pulpdist/doc/cli.rst

 * each local tree mirrors a particular remote tree
 * each remote tree is provided by a particular remote source
 * each remote source is provided by a particular remote server
-* these settings are combined with the common local and remote tree settings to create raw tree definitions that are uploaded to the server
+* these settings are combined with the appropriate site settings to create raw tree definitions that are uploaded to the server
 * details of the original settings are stored in the raw tree metadata, allowing them to be exported again if necessary
 * additional raw trees can be defined and are passed directly to the Pulp